sweet235/experimental-navcon/README.md

-Experimental navcons for map parpax
+Experimental navcons for some maps